w3c/wot-security/wot-security-metadata.md

 The key can be given in either the header or in the body, as indicated by the value of the "in" field:
 - "in":"header" - the key is in the header
+- "in":"parameter" - the key is added to the url as a query parameter
 - "in":"body" - the key is in the body
-- "in":"cookie" - the key is in a cookie
+- "in":"cookie" - the key is in a cookie (state maintained automatically by the client, and typically also sent in the header, but under a different field)

 By definition an API key is opaque.

+Note: the '"parameter"' option requires manipulation of the URL.
+In this case the URL given in the '"href"' parameter is just considered the base URL.

 ### OAuth2.0

 Scheme: "oauth2"

-To do.
-There are multiple flows: implicit, password, clientCredentials, and authorizationCode.
+In general OAuth requires multiple flows: implicit, password, clientCredentials, and authorizationCode.
 Each one may use different kinds of tokens.
 We probably want to model after the [OpenAPI OAuth Flow Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#oauthFlowObject).